 Player origins and what the future holds

-The cantera policy of Athletic Club is often praised as a symbol of localised football being successful at the highest level, while also preserving a strong regional identity and paving the way for Basque nationalism to be expressed.
+The Cantera policy of the Athletic Club is often praised as a symbol of localised football being successful at the highest level while preserving a strong regional identity and paving the way for Basque nationalism to be expressed.

-However, it has also been described as discriminatory for only allowing Basque players to play for the club.
-Due to a relatively low immigrant population in the Basque region, the policy also had the consequence of Athletic being the last club in La Liga to have never field a black player. – This unfortunate record changed in 2011 when Jonás Ramalho, whose father is Angolan, made his debut.
+However, it has been labelled discriminatory for only allowing Basque players to play for the club.
+Due to a relatively low immigrant population in the Basque region, the policy also had the consequence of Athletic being the last club in La Liga to have never fielded a black player.
+This unfortunate record changed in 2011 when Jonás Ramalho, whose father is Angolan, made his debut.

-More recently, there was the emergence Iñaki Williams, who in 1994 was born in Bilbao, but to a Ghanaian father and Liberian mother.
-Both emigrated to Spain after meeting in a refugee camp in Ghana, so inherited a rare birth-right of being eligible to play for Athletic.
+More recently, there was the emergence of Iñaki Williams, who, in 1994, was born in Bilbao to a Ghanaian father and a Liberian mother.
+Both emigrated to Spain after meeting in a refugee camp in Ghana, so they inherited a rare birthright of being eligible to play for Athletic.

 The club has also recruited players from the French Northern Basque Country, with Bixente Lizarazu the first to play for Athletic in 1996.

-However, the signing of Aymeric Laporte did prompt debate amongst the supporters regarding the definitions of the policy when he graduated from the club’s youth system in 2012.
+However, the signing of Aymeric Laporte prompted debate amongst the supporters regarding the definitions of the policy when he graduated from the club’s youth system in 2012.
 The now Manchester City defender had no link to the Basque region through birth or residency, but a blood link via his great-grandparents was enough.
-Albeit distantly, Laporte was deemed to be of Basque descent.
+Albeit distantly, Laporte was decided to be of Basque descent.

-Los Leones’ focus to have Basque-only players has meant that the players understand the importance of playing for the club and what every game means to the supporters.
-The club has a sense of nationalistic pride, wearing the shirt and representing the badge has much more meaning to these players.
+Los Leones’ focus on having Basque-only players has meant that the players understand the importance of playing for the club and what every game means to the supporters.
+In addition, the club has a sense of nationalistic pride; wearing the shirt and representing the badge has a deeply engrained feel to these players.

-Athletic have shown success is possible when believing in local talents, and club’s do not necessarily have to scour the globe in the hope that success will follow them on the plane.
+Athletic have shown success is possible when believing in local talents and that teams can avoid scouring the globe in the hope that success will follow them on the plane.